pellared/otel-logs-talk/outline.md

 I'm a Software Engineer at Splunk (a company acquired by Cisco), which means I get paid for contributing to open source.

-I am an OpenTelemetry Go maintainer.
+I am an OpenTelemetry Go maintainer and Specification sponsor.
-I'm also an OpenTelemetry Specification sponsor.

-I volunteered to design OpenTelemetry Go Logs and improve the OpenTelemetry Logs Specification in November 2023.
+I've been contributing to OpenTelemetry Logs since November 2023.
-Apparently, someone thought I actually knew what I was doing.

-I am not an English native speaker.
-But if something is not clear, don't blame my English.
-It simply means I have no idea what I am talking about.

 ## uname OpenTelemetry